-So… What makes Spotted Lake spotted?
+So… What makes Spotted Lake, Osoyoos spotted?

 In normal English, this means that the lake contains a bunch of highly concentrated minerals.
 When the water on the lake evaporates in the summer, all these minerals remain and crystallize to form the otherworldly polka dot pattern.